For a list of all PUBLICATIONS on prevention of drug use and treatment, care and rehabilitation of drug dependence, please click here .

 New tool for finding resources to help young people lead healthy lives and avoid substance abuse

 |May 2015 - Mentor International's new International Resource Finder is for anyone working with young people to easily and quickly find materials to help them in their work.
 This interactive tool features more than 100 evidence-informed resources from a variety of leading organisations across the world committed to drug prevention.
 We hope that this tool will help parents, families, teachers, practitioners, community leaders and policy makers globally to find relevant materials to support their work with young people and ultimately empower young people to lead happy and healthy lives and avoid drug abuse.|

 Looking for details of an older publication, meeting or project?
 Please click here.

 Drug use prevention, treatment and care initiatives

-UNODC supports Member States in addressing drug use and drug addiction as any other health disorder: i.e. by implementing drug use prevention interventions and providing drug dependence treatment and care services, which are based on scientific evidence and on ethical standards.
+UNODC supports Member States in addressing drug use and drug addiction as any other health disorder: i.e. by implementing drug use prevention interventions and providing drug dependence treatment and care services, which are based on scientific evidence and on ethical standards, including for children and adolescents.
 Another area of work is ensuring access to controlled drugs for medical purposes, whilst preventing diversion and abuse.
 Click on the links below to know more about UNODC activities and resources in: